Exploring the Impact of Consumerism and Climate Change

 Consumerism creates a cycle where buying becomes a routine rather than a choice.
 Many people feel compelled to buy items that they don't need, viewing this as normal behavior.
 This addiction to shopping is often supported by the barrage of ads and societal pressures that suggest happiness comes from owning more.

-The environmental consequences are dire.
-According to the World Bank, if consumption trends continue, natural resources could be depleted by over 90 percent by 2050.
-High demand leads to deforestation, increased pollution, and higher carbon footprints.
+High demand drives deforestation, increased pollution, and larger carbon footprints.
 In fact, studies show that approximately 60 percent of global greenhouse gas emissions are linked to the production of consumer goods.
 This connection between consumerism and environmental degradation calls for urgent action.

 Discovering Freedom by Reducing Unnecessary Purchases